dotnet/runtime/src/tests/Interop/Swift/README.md

 Swift uses mangling for generating unique names.
 This process can change in different major versions (i.e. Swift 4 vs Swift 5).
 The Swift compiler puts mangled names in binary images to encode type references for runtime instantiation and reflection.
 In a binary, these mangled names may contain pointers to runtime data structures to represent locally-defined types more efficiently.
 When calling in from .NET, it is necessary to mangle the name during the runtime or AOT compilation.

-In order to simplify the testing we can use mangled name as the entry point.
-This provides a number of advantages, specifically for functions that have name overlap (i.e. functions with the same name that return different types) for which we cannot disambiguate from C#.
-The `Binding Tools for Swift` reads the dylib, pulls the public symbols and demangles them.

 ## Memory management

 In Swift, memory management is handled by [Automatic Reference Counting](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/automaticreferencecounting/).